For Current PILI Fellows

 The below information is meant for current PILI Fellows.
-Please don’t hesitate to contact PILI staff if you need help or have any questions.
+Please contact PILI's Attorney Program Manager Arthur Surratt by email or by phone at 312-832-5130 with any questions.

 Educational Seminar Series

 As a PILI Fellow, your education doesn’t just happen at your agency.
 PILI organizes a series of weekly educational seminars for Fellows over the summer, covering a range of hard skills and substantive law topics related to public interest law and pro bono.
 We also discuss career development ideas for law students interested in public interest law.

 An online archive of past PILI educational seminars, covering a variety of topics in public interest law and professional development, is available on our YouTube channel.

 PILI offers the opportunity for Fellows to be placed with an advisor from PILI’s Board of Directors or Alumni Network for career guidance, networking inroads and a personal introduction to the Illinois legal community.
 This is a chance to get connected and start building your professional network from the beginning of your legal career.

 In addition to the regular summer stipend that firms pay to their incoming associates who are studying for the bar exam, participating law firms also offer incoming associates who choose to do a PILI Fellowship an additional stipend for the summer.
 Each firm makes its own decisions regarding the stipend amount and the number of Fellows it will sponsor.
 Fellows are paid directly by their firms, not through PILI or the agency.
 Check with your firm for more details.